GramThanos/jsCalendar/README.md

 ### Contact me

-Contact us to leave us your feedback or to express your thoughts.
+Contact me to leave me your feedback or to express your thoughts.

 [Open an issue](https://github.com/GramThanos/jsCalendar/issues)